Governance Commentary

 “The technological singularity—or simply the singularity —is a hypothetical future point in time at which technological growth becomes uncontrollable and irreversible, resulting in unforeseeable changes to human civilization.
 According to the most popular version of the singularity hypothesis, I.J.
 Good's intelligence explosion model, an upgradable intelligent agent will eventually enter a "runaway reaction" of self-improvement cycles, each new and more intelligent generation appearing more and more rapidly, causing an "explosion" in intelligence and resulting in a powerful superintelligence that qualitatively far surpasses all human intelligence.” https://en.wikipedia.org/wiki/Technological_singularity

 Arguably we are there already.
-If not, it’s just around the corner.
+If not it’s just around the corner.
 In a brilliant ABC article on 24 March 2025, Alan Kohler warned that we are plunging blindly towards an AI revolution that could collapse human society.
-Microsoft has teamed up with inait (Open Brain Institute) to commercialise the first digital brain.
+Microsoft has teamed up with “inait” (The Open Brain Institute) to commercialise the first digital brain.
 It’s smarter than we are.

 AI has the potential to benefit humankind in many ways.
 Boards and CEOs need to be vigilant and ensure human centred values and a commitment to ESG principles guide their policy decisions.
 The technology is there to serve organisations and their stakeholders.
 Not the other way around.